digitalmediabremen/documents/Handreichung--Notes_on_Thesis_Documentations.md

 - the *second part* ( "Zweiter Teil der Dokumentation" ) usually submitted approx 3 weeks *after* the colloquium ( TBD with supervisors ).
 - the *second part* can be an updated, extended or refinded version of the *first part*. it may contain documentation material of the colloquium.
 - physical formats ( e.g printed books ) are *very* welcome, however digital formats are also excepted ( ideally both ).
-- digital formats may include e.g PDF, HTML, DOC, however material should also be submitted in an *open* format i.e images as PNG/JPG, text as markdown/TXT, and video as MOV/MPEG
+- digital formats may include e.g PDF, HTML, DOC, however material should also be submitted in an *open* format i.e images as PNG/JPG, text as markdown/TXT, and video as MOV/MPEG.
 - website formats *must* be submitted as offline version.
+- when sharing larger files ( e.g films ) use preferably HfK’s OneDrive service. avoid other services like WeTransfer and Dropbox or at least make sure that links do NOT expire.
 - the *second part* should also be compressed into a *Digital Media Website* version ( see https://digitalmedia-bremen.de/project-type/bachelor-theses + https://digitalmedia-bremen.de/project-type/master-theses )
 - the *Digital Media Website* version may also be submitted to projects@digitalmedia-bremen.de by the student